How to Restart or Reset Xfinity Router (XB7–XB10) – Step‑by‑Step Guide

 1. Connect a computer to your router using an Ethernet cable.

-4. Navigate to the administrative section.
-This is often called Troubleshooting, Administration, or Utilities.
+4. Navigate to the administrative section (often Troubleshooting, Administration, or Utilities).

 What to Do After a Factory Reset